d9pouces/df_websockets/README.md

     },
 }
 ```
+You also need a fully functionnal Celery setup.

 If you use `df_config` and you use a local Redis, you have nothing to do: settings are automatically set and everything is working as soon as a Redis is running on your machine.

 Now, include `js/df_websockets.min.js` in your HTML and call `df_websockets.tasks.set_websocket_topics(request)` somewhere in the Django view.